AbhinavKaintura/WealthWise/README.md

 ## Key Features

-- **Empathetic Responses**: The chatbot delivers responses that are supportive and compassionate.
+- **Reasonable Responses**: The chatbot delivers responses that are innovative solutions and can make a real difference in financial literacy.
-- **Coping Mechanisms**: Offers specific techniques and practices to manage stress and anxiety.
+- **Coping Mechanisms**: Offers specific techniques and practices to manage financial and economic resources.
-- **Professional Resources**: Provides links and suggestions for professional mental health support.
+- **Professional Resources**: Provides sources and guides.

 ## File Structure